helix-editor/helix/book/src/install.md

 sudo dnf install helix
 ```

-### Arch Linux Community
+### Arch Linux community

-Releases are available in the community repository.
+Releases are available in the `community` repository.
 Additionally, a
 [helix-git](https://aur.archlinux.org/packages/helix-git/) package is available
 in the AUR, which builds the master branch.